Bubble-Protocol/bubble-contracts/README.md

 Bubble Protocol's project-milestone NFTs use a [tailored ERC721 contract](bubble-nfts/BubbleNFT.sol) specially designed to allow personas (or more accurately, Proxy IDs) to own NFTs.
 This allows a user to manage and transfer their NFT using any application with the 'publish' role on their persona.

-The [Bubble Protocol project's NFT webpage](https://bubbleprotocol.com/nfts) uses the [Bubble Pass Chrome Extension](https://chrome.google.com/webstore/detail/bubble-pass/hdclcadfoglogdajchmemdgnggkboloa) to authenticate the user in the browser and rerieve any NFT images they own.
+The [Bubble Protocol project's NFT webpage](https://bubbleprotocol.com/nfts) uses the [Bubble Pass Chrome Extension](https://chrome.google.com/webstore/detail/bubble-pass/hdclcadfoglogdajchmemdgnggkboloa) to authenticate the user in the browser and retrieve any NFT images they own.
 The images are retrieved from the project's NFT bubble, which permits only the owner of an NFT to access it's image.
 See the `getPermissions` function within  [ERC721 controlled sdac](bubble-nfts/ERC721ControlledBubble.sol).